jon-elofson/the_cruciverbalist/README.md

 [Details][phase-four]

-### Phase 5: Searching For Puzzles by User, Title, Tag, or Difficulty (~2 days)
+### Phase 5: Searching For Puzzles & Users
 I'll need to add `search` routes to both the Users and Puzzles controllers.
 I think there will be a SearchBar subview where users can specify what they are looking for.
 I will need to add a SearchResults page which lists puzzles by title, including the user, difficulty, and rating.

 [Details][phase-five]

 ### Phase 6: Implement Puzzle Drafts (~2 days)
-In this phase, I want to add to functionality allow users to create and save different drafts of puzzle
+In this phase, I want to add to functionality allow users to create and save different drafts of puzzle.
+One puzzle will be able to have multiple drafts associated with it.
+Drafts will be optional and they can be edited and destroyed.

 [Details][phase-six]

+### Phase 7: CSS Styling (~2 days)
+The last two days I will spend making my site look as good as possible, mainly working with CSS to fix all the styling.
+I will also use Bootstrap to improve the styling.

+[Details][phase-seven]

 ### Bonus Features (TBD)
+- [ ] Follow other users
-- [ ] "Like" button and counter for posts
+- [ ] Search for specific clues/answers
+- [ ] Check if a word is valid w/ included dictionary
-- [ ] Custom blog urls
+- [ ] Rate other users puzzles
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Activity history
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Comment on other comments
-- [ ] Reblogging
+- [ ] Algorithm that solves puzzles for you
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar